MichaelCurrin/auto-commit-msg/docs/development/commands.md

 #### Unit tests

 This will clean the output directory, compile files and then run unit tests.
+No formatting or linting.

 ```sh
 $ npm test